zhanglab/psamm/docs/commands.rst

 The resulting graphs can be further simplified to only show element transfers that contain a specified element through the ``--element`` argument.
-When using this option any reactant\product pairs that do not transfer the specified element will not be shown on the graph.
+When using this option any reactant/product pairs that do not transfer the specified element will not be shown on the graph.
 To use this option the following command can be used: